mhostetter/galois/docs/pages/galois.rst

 galois
 ======

-A performant numpy extension for Galois fields.
+A performant numpy extension for Galois fields and their applications.

 .. currentmodule:: galois